-- 13) Identify three examples of figurative language the author used.
-Explain the effect each of these examples had upon you, the reader. - 14) Cite where the author used any foreshadowing to "hook" readers.
-Discuss its effectiveness.
+- 13 Identify five examples of figurative language the author used.
+What effect did it have on you as a reader? - 14) Has the author used any foreshadowing to "hook" readers?
+If so, provide an example and discuss its effectiveness.

 Characterization